paoloadb/icmp-send-file/README.md

 # icmp-send-file
 Written in python3.
-Just something I was messing around with one day.  :p Send contents of a file line by line via icmp (ping) packets Uses scapy to send icmp packets
+Just something I was messing around with one day.  :p\
+Send contents of a file line by line via icmp (ping) packets\
+Uses scapy to send icmp packets\
+you will need to run both as root.

 # Files